Gates Foundation Grand Challenge

 This engine powers two things

-The chatbot's real-time impact estimate — shown immediately after checkout: "Your $50 → ~20 safe deliveries."
+The chatbot's real-time impact estimate — shown immediately after checkout: "Your $50 ≈ a 2-safe-delivery share of the partner's program."

 Without this engine, we say "thank you for giving."
 With it, we say "here's what your money did."